-Showing information of Nissan Terrano XV D Premium AMT - Diesel variant
+Showing information of Nissan Terrano XV D Pre AMT - Diesel variant

-October 07, 2016: Nissan has launched the updated Terrano and it is now available with a six-speed AMT (automated-manual transmission) automatic version.
+Nissan launched the updated Terrano in October last year, with a six-speed AMT (automated-manual transmission) automatic version.
 The new AMT variant, which is based on the range-topping trim (XVD Premium) is available in the price range Rs 13.75 – 13.85 lakh (ex-showroom, Delhi).
 The six-speed AMT, which Nissan dubs ‘6-Speed Advanced Auto Drive’, is coupled to the 110PS version of the 1.5-litre dCi diesel, which puts out 110PS of max power and 248Nm of peak torque.
 Rest of the powertrain options – 1.6-litre petrol and 1.5-litre 85PS diesel, both are available with a five-speed manual and 1.5-litre 110PS diesel with six-speed manual – have been kept unchanged.
 Nissan has also added new features in the 2016 Terrano, such as electrically folding ORVMs with integrated turn signals, anti-pinch driver side window, one-touch turn indicators and automatic warning for emergency braking (standard across all variants), among others.
 The updated Terrano continues to compete against the likes of the Hyundai Creta, Renault Duster and others.

 The Nissan Terrano is, at its essence, a Renault Duster in a more premium package.
 While it gets the same robust build and abuse-friendly nature of the Duster, it features a more mature design and better interiors too.
 Should you consider it over its more affordable sibling and indeed, it’s rivals?